andreasthoelke/dotfiles/.vim/notes/git process.md

 Example : HEAD points to 'dev' branch.
 If we run "git reset master",    dev branch (current commit/branch HEAD) will be (pointing to) the same commit that master does!
 If we run "git checkout master", the global HEAD will be moved to the branch HEAD of master.
 The Dev branch HEAD does not move.

+### Summary
-Summary: → Checkout moves the global HEAD, Reset moves the branch HEAD.
+Checkout moves the global HEAD, Reset moves the branch HEAD.
          → Reset changes the branch HEAD (potentially including a commit from another branch) and moves the global HEAD to it.
 Checkout File: - "git checkout [branch] -- file.txt" overwrites that file to the current working dir and writes it to the Index.
 Who Does Reset And Checkout Affect: HEAD, Index, Workdir and is it WD Safe?